Data-Aware Device Scheduling for Federated Edge Learning: Scheduling algorithm

 \section{Scheduling algorithm}

-In this section we present our data-aware FEEL scheduling algorithm to optimize the multi-objective problem defined in the previous section.
-The defined multi-objective problem is mixed integer non-linear program.
-To efficiently solve it, we decompose it into two sub-problems, and we discuss each one in the sequel.
+{\revision In this section, we present our data-aware FEEL scheduling algorithm to solve the multi-objective problem (13) defined in section \ref{sec:sysmodel}.
+Besides being NP-hard, problem (13) is a mixed integer non-linear multi-objective program that is hard to solve.
+The proposed FEEL scheduling algorithm to solve (13) proceeds in two main steps as follows.
+First, problem (13) is decomposed into two subproblems.
+Next, the proposed algorithm optimizes iteratively both subproblems.}

 The first sub-problem (\textbf{Sub1}) is a selection problem in which we select the devices in order to optimize a weighted linear combination of the different objectives.
 The selection sub-problem is formulated as follows: \begin{mini!}|l|[3] {x}{{\lambda_E \sum_{k=1}^{K}{x_{k}E_{k}}}+\quad \lambda_T T \quad - \lambda_I \sum_{k=1}^{K}{x_{k}I_{k}}} {}{} \addConstraint{ \qquad x_k \in \{0,1\} \qquad \forall k \in [1,K]} \qquad \addConstraint{ \qquad \sum_{k=1}^{K} x_k \geq K \qquad \forall k \in [1,K]} \qquad \end{mini!} where $\lambda_E$, $\lambda_T$, and $\lambda_I$ are positive scaling constants used first to scale the value of the objective function and second to combine the different conflicting objectives into a linear single one.